shelovestechy/identity-lab/Entra-lab/06-application-access-model-crm.md

 The stronger the access level, the clearer the ownership and review need should be.

 A vague “app access” group is easy to create, but hard to govern later.

+## What I learned

+Application access needs more structure than simply adding users to a group.

+The important part is understanding what the access level means.

+This page helped me practise separating:

+- standard users
+- application owners
+- business approval
+- technical ownership
+- review needs
+- access risk

+The access model becomes easier to review when each group has a clear purpose and responsibility.

+## Next step

+The next page will focus on privileged access risk and why admin-level access should be limited, justified and reviewed.